Jump to video!

 Instructions

-Coat salmon generously with salt and let it sit in the fridge for 2-3 hours (2 hours for thinner pieces, 3 hours for thicker ones, or adjust the timing according to how salty you want the fish).
+Coat salmon on all sides with a layer of salt.
+You don't need to bury the salmon, but there should be a thick enough layer that the grains don't immediately disappear as you sprinkle them (see video for visual).
+L it sit in the fridge for 2-3 hours (2 hours for thinner pieces, 3 hours for thicker ones, or adjust the timing according to how salty you want the fish).
 Once it's done, rinse the fish then pat dry.
+The longer you let it cure the salty it will be, so don't forget about it!

 To make the fried rice:

-Plate the rice and top with chopped cilantro if desired, serve with a wedge of lime and if you find it needs a little extra seasoning, sprinkle on a little prik nam pla.
+Plate the rice and top with chopped cilantro if desired, and serve with a wedge of lime.
+If you find it needs a little extra seasoning, sprinkle on a little prik nam pla.
 Enjoy!

 This a really easy and tasty fried rice!